 From those basic variations, you can easily get creative with different shapes, sizes, and finishes.
 With your handy little hemming tape cheater’s method filed away for reference, it’s easy to look at sewn dog bandana DIYs and come up with ways to adapt them as no sew projects.
 And beyond bandanas into other projects, too.
 Even when sewing, I sometimes use my trusty tape as a hidden helper to hold things in place during assembly for sewing.
 I find it particularly helpful when sewing binding on difficult materials.

-And on the subject of creative no-sew projects, we have some no-sew DIY dog bow ties and neck bows coming up soon, so stay tuned for more upcycled shirt goodies, furfriends!
+And on the subject of creative no-sew projects, we have no-sew DIY dog bow ties and neck bows coming up next.
+Stay tuned for more upcycled shirt goodies, furfriends!
 They’re crazy quick, versatile, and look gorgeous.
-Pawfect for a special occasion or just playing dress-up.
+Pawfect for a special occasion or playing dress-up.